raimon49/pip-licenses/README.md

 ### Option: with-license-file

 When executed with the `--with-license-file` option, output the location of the package's license file on disk and the full contents of that file.
-Due to the length of these fields, this option is best paired with `--format-json`.
+Due to the length of these fields, this option is best paired with `--format=json`.

 ### Option: ignore-packages